cselab/pypi4u/README.md

 The model parameters would be ![equation](http://latex.codecogs.com/gif.latex?%5Ctheta_1%2C%5Ctheta_2%2C%5Ctheta_3).
 The model file consists of a python script, that solely contains the function definition corresponding to the model function.
 For example:

 **[PRIORS]** - In this section the user is able to set the prior probability density functions.
 The prior probability distribution functions can either be normal or uniform.
+In this case the prior for the first parameter would be a normal probability distribution with a mean of 4 and a standard deviation of 2.
+The prior of the second parameter would also be a normal probability distribution, but with a mean of 1 and a standard devation of 2.
+The error prior defines the prior knowledge aviliable in regards to the noise that

 **[log-likelihood]** - In this section the